datarootsio/anomalib-demo/blogpost/blogpost.md

  <font size="1"> Source: [https://pdfs.semanticscholar.org/3154/d217c6fca87aedc99f47bdd6ed9b2be47c0c.pdf](https://pdfs.semanticscholar.org/3154/d217c6fca87aedc99f47bdd6ed9b2be47c0c.pdf) </font>
 </p>

 As the figure above illustrates, early layers in a deep neural networks learn lower-level features whereas deeper layers learn more high-level features.
 The PatchCore developers argue that intermediate or mid-level features are most useful for anomaly detection, as early layers can be too generic and final layers can be too heavily based towards ImageNet.
-They use pre-trained ResNet50 models to extract patch representations and only take the outputs of the second and third blocks, ignoring the first and last blocks.
+They use pre-trained ResNet-like models to extract patch representations and only take the outputs of the intermediate blocks, ignoring the first and last blocks.

 #### Constructing a memory bank using coresets